Hip Replacement Surgery

 - Sit in a firm, straight-back chair.
 Do not use a recliner.

 - To help avoid falls, remove all rugs, and keep the floors and room clutter free.

 - Keep excitable pets away until you have healed completely.

 You can return to work approximately 6 weeks after your operation, but if your job involves a lot of walking, standing or lifting, you may need to stay off longer, sometimes up to 3 months if it is not possible to provide assistance for you.

 You should be able to drive again after approximately 6 weeks, but check with your doctor first.
 It is important that you do not drive if you are in any sort of pain and taking medication that causes drowsiness.
 It is advisable not to get in and out of a car for the first 3 weeks after your operation as the action itself puts a lot of strain on your hip, so only do so if it is essential.

 You can use your private medical insurance or pay for your Hip Replacement Surgery treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 Why One Healthcare

 - Modern purpose-built hospital opened in March 2016 (Ashford) December 2017 (Hatfield)